GARDENING MISINFORMATION

 Is “Inclusive Biodiversity” used by scientists?
 I looked it up.
 It is.

 The Center for Biodiversity & Conservation at AMNH —the Museum where I used to work — uses it to describe including people in any ecological efforts.
-Humans are, after all part of the natural world.
 As used by the Center, “Inclusive Biodiversity” describes efforts to steer away from a patronizing, colonial mindset in ecological practices.
 People who live on land to be ecologically restored must be a part and parcel of ecological restoration work.
 Makes sense, local people will have far more practical, hands-in-the-dirt knowledge of local plants and how to get systematic support for them.

 The only other place where I could see the term “Inclusive Biodiversity” used was in an opinion piece written for a horticultural magazine back in 2021.
 Turns out that that opinion author is the same author of the garden blog I responded to.
 She had linked to her own opinion piece written 3 years earlier as “evidence” that “Inclusive Biodiversity” is real.